DF/HCC Breast Data and Specimen Use Policies

 Biospecimens are banked in the DFCI/BWH tissue bank (Bank Director: Dr. Deborah Dillon).
 All requests for biospecimens housed within the DF/BWH tissue bank must be approved by the DF/HCC Breast Users Committee prior to release, as do requests for curated clinical data.

 Researchers can request de-identified tissue or blood samples and linked clinical data from the bank without obtaining additional IRB approval for the specific research question.
 Users must sign a data use agreement stating that the bank will not provide, and the user will not attempt to learn, the identity of the patients.
 Please note that there may be additional time and/or funding required depending on the scope of the tissue and/or clinical data request, and not all requests will be deemed feasible.
 If an identified data set (e.g. a data set that contains patient names, medical record numbers, etc) or a limited data set (e.g. a data set that contains dates of treatment) is requested, then DF/HCC IRB approval specific to the project must be obtained by the requesting researcher before release of clinical data or specimens.
-Consultation with the Co-Chairs of the Breast Data/Tissue Users Committee is available to researchers prior to IRB submission, prior to submission of a proposal to the Users Committee and during the IRB approval process.
+Consultation with the Co-Chairs of the Breast Data/Tissue Users Committee is available to researchers prior to submission of a proposal to the Users Committee, prior to IRB submission, and during the IRB approval process.
 The Users Committee will require documentation of IRB approval (if needed) prior to release of tissue or clinical data.
 If the samples need to be sent out of DFCI/BWH to another institution, the DFCI investigator is required to contact the Belfer Office for Dana-Farber Innovations (BODFI) for assistance with a Material Transfer Agreement (MTA).
 A MTA needs to be in place prior to transfer of patient samples from DFCI/BWH to the external collaborators or entities.
 In addition, transfer of curated clinical data from DFCI/BWH to an external collaborator must have a signed data transfer agreement.
 Administrative staff will maintain a flowsheet to follow the progress of each request and maintain contact with the investigators during the review process.

-Investigators within DF/HCC must submit a proposal form directly to the Breast Users Committee via email to the project manager or via OncDRS for access to curated clinical data and/or specimens collected within DF/HCC Breast.
+Investigators within DF/HCC must submit a proposal form directly to the Breast Users Committee via email to the project manager for access to curated clinical data and/or specimens collected within DF/HCC Breast.
 Depending on whether the request for clinical data and/or specimens is for deidentified or identified patient-level information, the submission of your research project will have different requirements that are outlined on the Project Proposals page.

 The project manager will convey the decision and/or any questions from the Users Committee to the investigator within 2 weeks after the proposal is distributed to members for review.